danielringer/stelligent-u/03-iam/README.md

 an inline policy and a customer managed policy?
 What are the differences between a customer managed policy and an AWS managed policy?_

+#### A customer managed policy can be attached to multiple principal entities where an inline policy is embedded and an inherent part of a user, group, or role.
+A customer managed policy is essentially an AWS managed policy customized to fit the customer's needs.

 #### Question: Role Assumption

 _When assuming a role, are the permissions of the initial principal